 CEO Non-Compete Agreements, Job Risk, and Compensation

-Using hand-collected data on chief executive officer (CEO) non-compete agreements (NCAs), we find that CEOs are less likely to have NCAs when they expect greater personal costs and more likely when firms expect to suffer greater harm if departing CEOs work with competitors.
-Additionally, we find that performance–turnover sensitivity is significantly stronger when CEOs have NCAs.
-Finally, we find that total compensation and incentive pay are higher if CEOs have enforceable NCAs.
+Using hand-collected data on chief executive officer (CEO) non-compete agreements (NCAs), we find that NCAs are less likely when CEOs expect to incur greater personal costs from reduced job mobility and more likely when firms expect to suffer greater economic harm if departing CEOs work for competitors.
+Additionally, turnover–performance sensitivity is stronger when CEOs have NCAs.
+Finally, total compensation and incentive pay are higher if CEOs have more enforceable NCAs.
 Our identification strategy exploits staggered state-level changes in NCA enforceability.
-Our findings suggest that restrictions on mobility have important implications for how boards monitor and compensate CEOs.
+Overall, our findings suggest that restrictions on job mobility have important implications for how CEOs are monitored and compensated.

 Keywords: CEO Non-Compete Contracts; CEO Mobility, CEO Performance-Turnover Sensitivity; CEO Pay; CEO Compensation Structure